nteetor/yonder/docs/inputs/forminput.md

   submit input.
 This allows you to distinguish between different clicks if your form includes multiple submit inputs.

-  **Important** if `id` or `submit` are `NULL` the form input will not freeze its child inputs.
-This can be useful if you want to use a `formInput()` solely for page layout.
+  If `id` or `submit` are `NULL` the form input will not freeze its child inputs.
-templateVar:
-  name: '...'
-  description: Any number of unnamed arguments (inputs or tag elements) passed as
-    child elements of the form.
+inheritParams: buttonInput
 parameters:
+- name: '...'
+  description: |-
+    Any number of unnamed arguments (inputs or tag elements) passed as child elements of the form.

+      Additional named arguments passed as HTML attributes to the parent element.
 - name: submit
   description: |-
     A submit button or tags containing a submit button.
 The submit